 Self-harm is when someone intentionally causes damage or injuries to their body.
-This can be caused in a variety of ways including cutting, burning, head-banging, scratching or insertion.
+There are a variety of different self-harm methods individuals choose to use, some less noticeable than others.

 If you are having difficulty with self-harm, or know someone who is, please consider coming to speak to an advisor at the Student Wellbeing Centre.

 - Thursday evenings (during term-time only) between 5-7pm